fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 **GX solution**: Use `ExpectColumnDistinctValuesToEqualSet` to validate that the distinct values in the payment type column exactly match the set of allowed payment types.
 If unexpected values are found, investigate and resolve the discrepancy.

-### Monitoring for missing sensor readings

-**Context**: In IoT systems, sensors are expected to send readings at regular intervals.
-Missing readings could indicate sensor malfunctions, network issues, or data pipeline problems.

-**GX solution**: Use `ExpectColumnValuesCounts` to check that the number of readings per sensor per time period (e.g., hourly) matches the expected count.
-If counts are lower than expected, investigate the cause of the missing readings.

 ### Ensuring consistency in product categories

 **Context**: In an e-commerce system, product categories are used for navigation, filtering, and analysis.
 Inconsistent or unexpected category values can lead to a poor user experience and skewed analytics.